98juju98/CCJM/README.md

 - **Excel**: Export/Import schedule to excel.

-- **Copy filter**: Copy filter from on view to another view with override graphics.
+- **Copy filter**: Copy filter from a view to another view with override graphics.

 - **Sum**: Adds the values of elements with the same parameter name (Volume, surface, length...).